QuickDapp/QuickDapp-OLD/docs/environment-variables.md

 QuickDapp follows the [Next.js conventions](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables) when it comes to specifying environment variables for your app.

-The [dotenv](https://www.npmjs.com/package/dotenv) loads environement varibles from various `.env*` files in the project root folder whilst still allowing for overrides specified directly via the shell/terminal environment itself.
+The [dotenv](https://www.npmjs.com/package/dotenv) loads environment varibles from various `.env*` files in the project root folder whilst still allowing for overrides specified directly via the shell/terminal environment itself.

 Environment variables are loaded in the following order, with later places taking precendence over earlier ones: